gillerick/applied-concurrency-in-go/README.md

 NB: A good practice is to invoke the `Done` method as a deferred call at the beginning of the function to ensure it is called.

+### sync.Mutex and sync.RWMutex

+- `Mutex` stands for _mutual exclusion_ and is simply a way to guard critical sections of a program.
+- It is a mutually exclusive flag that acts as a gate-keeper to a section of code, allowing one thread in and blocking access to all others.
+This ensures that the code being controlled will only be hit by a single thread at a time.
+- sync.Mutex `Unlock` should always be used within a `defer` statement.
+This ensures that the call always happens even when _panicing_.
+Failing to so can result into a program deadlock.

+#### Critical sections

+- A `critical section` is a group of instructions/statements or region of code that need to be executed atomically.
+- They often reflect a bottleneck in a program and are relatively expensive to enter and exit these areas.
+There is therefore a general attempt to minimize the time spent in them.
+Enters `sync.RWMutex`.
+- The `sync.RWMutex`, in addition to guarding access to memory, also offers control over the memory.
+That means, the request can be specific to reading memory, in which case, permission can be granted unless the lock is being held for writing.
+This means that an arbitrary number of readers can hold a reader lock so long as nothing else is holding a writer lock.

 ### Race conditions

 - Race conditions occur when multiple goroutines read and write shared data without synchronization mechanisms.